Interior

 By default, the edges of a soft-body mesh act like springs.
 This means that, like a mechanical spring, they can stretch under tension and squeeze under pressure.
 Their initial length is also their «ideal» or «rest» length, which they try to return to.

 Having edges act like springs is what holds the mesh together.
-If you were to disable this behavior (as well as the Goal), each vertex would be free to go anywhere independently of the others, which would stretch the mesh until it’s no longer recognizable.
+If you were to disable this behavior (as well as the Objetivo), each vertex would be free to go anywhere independently of the others, which would stretch the mesh until it’s no longer recognizable.

 Having springs along edges alone typically isn’t enough, however: vertices in quads are still free to move towards their diagonal opposite, potentially collapsing the quad into a line.